Skip to main content

 }

-Unlike languages that use type erasure (such as Java), Dart generic types are reified.
-This means that type information is retained and accessible at runtime.
-You can perform type checks against type parameters within the class or on instances of the class.
+Unlike languages that use type erasure (such as Java), Dart implements reified generics.
+This means that generic classes retain their type arguments at runtime.
+You can perform runtime type checks against the specific parameterized type.